akhoshrozeh/khoshrozeh.com/content/projects/aws-etl-youtube-pipeline.md

 ### Introduction

-In this project, we're working backwards by simulating a customer's needs for a data-driven campaign.
+In this project, we're simulating a client's needs for a data-driven campaign through an AWS data pipline.
+Such a task could be useful for a client who plans to advertise on Youtube and wants to get better insight on what factors can help make a video more popular.
+SEE LEARNING GOALS
 Questions to answer:
 - How to categorize videos based on comments and statistics
 - What factors affect how popular a Youtube video will be

-### Goals and Success Criteria
+### Goals
-How to measure success?
 We will create:
     - Data Ingestion
     - Data Lake